 Okay, so now you know why KitchenAid stand mixers are so expensive, but what about other stand mixers?

 KitchenAid isn’t the only manufacturer of stand mixers that will set you back a pretty penny.
-Many specialized kitchen appliances, including stand mixers, are costly purchases.
+I mean, have you seen the price of Ankarsrum mixers?
+KitchenAid is cheap next to those bad boys!

-A hand mixer will hardly make a dent in your bank account, often you are able to pick one up for as little as $10-30.
-Stand mixers, on the other hand, start at $100 and only get pricier from there.
+There is a reason why stand mixers are expensive though.
+A good quality stand mixer that is.
+And I know what you are going to say, why not just get a hand mixer then?
+A hand mixer is a great appliance to have and will hardly make a dent in your bank account.
+You often you are able to pick one up for as little as $10-30.
+Stand mixers, on the other hand, start at $100 for a semi-decent cheap one and only get pricier from there.

 The humble hand mixer comes with 2 basic attachments that get the job done; a whisk and a dough tool.
 There is fine if you’re making a one-off batch of cookies or a party cake.
 Also. the hand mixer is a good starting point for someone new to baking and who wants to avoid the physical work involved.